nic-dgl-104-winter-2023/narendrach-research-reflection/README.md

     }
 }
 ```
+- The above example is for finding Compound Intrest.
+For this example i have written basic code that i learned at early stege of lerning java programming and it went through good.
+- this is my first example in community code and i have done some research on to find formula it self. i have written in my own and basic form in java without any methods or object calling.

 ## Short reflection of Research and Reflection repository.
 - Coming to this repository what i observed is i can monitor the things i have written in this journal and also can question us that what we have done and what i have to focus in the fututre to achive future goals by spending enough time on particular tasks.